gtank/niwl/README.md

 I urge you to not rely on this code or derivative systems until it has been reviewed and given considerable thought.

+# Motivation

+Instead of placing messages into deterministic buckets based on the recipient, [Fuzzy Message Detection](https://eprint.iacr.org/2021/089.pdf)
+allows each message to probabilistically address itself to several parties in addition to the intended party - utilizing the anonymity of the whole set of participants, instead of the ones who happen to share a bucket for a given round.

+Unfortunately, naive deployments are [vulnerable to intersection attacks and statistical analysis](https://docs.openprivacy.ca/fuzzytags-book/simulation-eu-core-email.html) which forces a requirement an additional layer of sender anonymity is necessary to prevent metadata analysis.

+In order to obtain sender anonymity without introducing an external mix network or anonymizing overlay network such as tor or i2p, we can observe that clients are free to implement any behaviour they want directly on top of the fuzzy message detection system - and that includes mixing.

-# How Niwl Works
+# How niwl Works

-A Niwl system relies on a single, untrusted routing server that acts as a bulletin board.
+A niwl system relies on a single, untrusted routing server that acts as a bulletin board.
+We assume that clients communicate with this server via https such that network adversaries are unable to determine the exact messages sent and received by each client.

-Niwl clients can post and fetch messages to and from the server.
+niwl clients can post and fetch messages to and from the server.
 When posting a message a client attaches a fuzzytag generated for the receiver that allows the receiver to not only identify the message, but also to restrict the number of other messages they have to download (see [Fuzzytags](https://docs.openprivacy.ca/fuzzytags-book/introduction.html) and [Fuzzy Message Detection](https://eprint.iacr.org/2021/089))